friflo/Friflo.Json.Fliox/Engine/README.md

     Console.WriteLine($"all names: {allNames.Count}");                      // > all names: 1000
 }
 ```
-This features is work in progress. todo:
+This feature is work in progress. todo:

 - [ ] Update index by all methods adding, removing or updating an indexed component
 - [ ] Remove indexed component from index if entity is deleted